Use datasets in Postman

 6. Select Run manually.

-7. Configure the collection run settings as needed, such as the delay.
+7. Configure the collection run as needed.

 8. Under Dataset, select the dataset you’d like to use for the run.
 Then select a view with the data you want to run against.